 Ideology & Goals

-AS Shariah advocates fighting Shiite influence in Iraq, though not as vigorously as Al Qaeda.
-As part of RJF, one of AS Shariah's short term goals is to unite all of the Iraqi militant factions together in a unified front .
-In the long term the group strives to liberate Iraq from foreign forces and establish a Shariah-ruled state.
+AS Shariah advocates fighting Shiite influence in Iraq, though not as vigorously as AQI.
+As part of RJF, one of AS Shariah's short-term goals is to unite all of the Iraqi militant factions together in a unified front .
+In the long term, the group strives to liberate Iraq from foreign forces and establish a state ruled by Sharia Law.

 The source of AS Shariah's material resources is unknown.
 However, the Jihad and Reform Front claims to have access to Katyosha, CK5 and Krad rockets.
 Some researchers have suggested that RJF may get assistance from Saudi donors, though have given no evidence to support their claims.

-The group operates in Iraq.
+AS Shariah operates primarily in northern Iraq.